Functional fitness exercises train muscles to help you do everyday activities…

 What if you’re not an athlete, do you even need to exercise?

-Conventional weight training typically is being used to isolate muscle groups, it doesn’t train muscle groups you’re isolating to work together.
+Conventional weight training is being used to isolate muscle groups.

 The key to functional fitness exercise is integration.